opensearch-project/observability/integrations/README.md

 - `templates`    this is the folder in which the index mappings stored
 - `indices`      this is the folder in which the index definition are stored
 - `tables`       this is the folder in which the external table definition are stored
+- `views`        this is the folder in which the external table definition are stored
 - `datasource`   this is the folder in which the datasource definition are stored
+- `monitors`      this is the folder in which the monitors & alerts are stored
+- `channels`      this is the folder in which the alters channels are defined.

 - `schemas`      this is the folder in which the schemas are stored - schema for mapping translations or index mapping.
 - `samples`      this folder contains sample logs and translated logs are present
 - `metadata`     this folder contains additional metadata definitions such as security and policies